jondeuce/DECAES.jl/README.md

 If you are new to DECAES, the best place to start is the [examples repository](https://github.com/jondeuce/mwiexamples).
 There, we provide:

-* A walk-through tutorial for using the MATLAB, Python, and command-line DECAES interfaces
+* A walk-through tutorial for using the MATLAB and command-line DECAES interfaces
 * Example multi spin-echo (MSE) data for demonstrating MWI processing

 ## Documentation